ni/measurement-plugin-python/README.md

 ## Developing Measurements: Quick Start

-This section provides instructions to develop custom python measurement services using NIMS.
+This section provides instructions to develop custom Python measurement services using NIMS.

 ### Installation

-Make sure the system has the recommended python version is installed.
+Make sure the system has the recommended Python version is installed.
 Install the NIMS Framework using [pip](https://pip.pypa.io/).

 ``` cmd
 REM Activate the required virtual environment if any.